hartery5/FiltrationEfficiency/TECHNICALSUMMARY.md

 # Technical Summary
 ## Abstract
-This document is intended to be a supplementary guide for undergraduate physics students and above. ( WORK IN PROGRESS)
+This document is intended to be a supplementary guide for formatting a lecture for undergraduate physics students and above. ( WORK IN PROGRESS)

 ## Theory
 ### Impaction